kembox/fun-crawler/README.md

   - Filter unnecessary resources by [cdproto/network](https://pkg.go.dev/github.com/chromedp/cdproto/network)
   - Perform several clicks to show all comments in comment sections.
   - Return page data.
-4. use `goquery` to parse html and alculate the total number of "likes" based on some predefined querySelector for the domains I current supported.
+4. use `goquery` to parse html and calculate the total number of "likes" based on some predefined querySelector for the domains I current supported.
 See [this](https://www.w3schools.com/cssref/css_selectors.php) for more info about querySelector if you're not familiar with it ( Me too )

 ### TODO
 - Consider speed up process by goroutines.
 Though we can be blocked